corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 			- The user IAM permissions ALLOW it OR the resource policy ALLOWS it
 			- AND there’s no explicit DENY

+	- Using S3 as a secure transfer point: a location or service within a system where data can be transferred securely between different entities.
+It often involves a service or mechanism that ensures the confidentiality, integrity, and availability of data during its transfer.
+This can include encryption of data in transit, authentication mechanisms to verify the identity of parties involved in the transfer, and protection against unauthorized access or interception.

 S3 File Gateway: a type of AWS Storage Gateway that extends on-premises file storage to the cloud, i.e. access and store files in S3 using standard file protocols such as NFS (Network File System) and SMB (Server Message Block).

 With S3 File Gateway, the most recently accessed files can be cached locally for low-latency access, ensuring that users can quickly access frequently accessed files.

+## Aurora
+MySQL and PostgreSQL-compatible relational database that offers the performance and availability of commercial-grade databases at little cost.
+It is fully managed by AWS, meaning AWS handles administrative tasks such as provisioning, patching, and backups, allowing users to focus on apps rather than database management.

+It achieves high performance by using a distributed architecture that separates compute and storage, allowing it to scale out horizontally across multiple nodes.
+It also provides instant scalability with auto-scaling capabilities, adjusting resources based on workload demand.

+Compared to traditional relational database options like MySQL or PostgreSQL running on EC2 instances, Aurora offers **significantly higher performance, automatic failover, and continuous backup and replication across multiple Availability Zones, ensuring data durability and high availability.**

+## RDS: Relational Database Service
+A managed database service, like having a specialized filing cabinet for the structured data that takes care of organizing, retrieving, and storing efficiently.
+RDS supports MySQL, PostgreSQL, MariaDB, Oracle, MS SQL Server, and Amazon Aurora.

+Backup for better performance and avoid disaster.

+RDS Proxy vs multi-AZ in terms of re-connecting to DB.s

 ## **DynamoDB**: Fully managed NoSQL database.
 DynamoDB is serverless with no servers to provision, patch, or manage and no software to install, maintain or operate.
 It auto scales tables up and down to adjust for capacity and maintain performance.
 It provides both provisioned (specify RCU & WCU) and on-demand (pay for what you use) capacity modes.